 Please note: If you are using the 6-month 'student visitor' route or the 6-month 'short-term student' route you should make sure you have private health insurance from the beginning of your stay.

 If your visa requires you to register with the police you will need to create an account on the Lancashire Constabulary Website either before your arrival in the UK or no more than seven days after arrival.
 Once you have created your online account, you will be able to make an appointment to see someone from the Police in order to get you certificate.
 Important Note: You will NOT be registered with the Police until you have attended your appointment and collected your certificate.

-If you will be living in Preston, there will be appointments available on UCLan campus during the first few weeks of term.
-Otherwise you can choose to go to Preston Police station which is less than 10 minutes walk from campus.
 Further information on how you register for an appointment will be provided in your Welcome Pack or from The <i> - The Student Information and Support Centre on the ground floor of the Library.

 As well as for Council Tax exemption, you may also need letters confirming your student status to give to the bank, your embassy or other organisations for a range of reasons.
-You can request this by using our online letter request service or by visiting The <i> Student Information Centre.
+You can request this by using our online letter request service or by visiting The <i> Student Information and Support Centre.

 The UCLan library offers thousands of books, excellent computer facilities and staff support.
 It is also open 24/7 during term time to support you in your studies whether you’re an early bird or night owl.
 In your first few weeks you will have the opportunity to find out how things work in the Library by completing online Library and IT Inductions.